 The current Governors at St Columba’s School are as follows:

-Calum Paterson is the Managing Partner of Scottish Equity Partners (SEP), a leading UK private equity and venture capital firm based in London, Glasgow and Edinburgh.
-SEP manages funds on behalf of global financial institutions, and invests mainly in high-growth technology and technology-related companies.
-Calum has led the firm since its inception in 2000.
-He is also currently Vice Chairman of the British Private Equity and Venture Capital Association (BVCA), which represents the interests of over 250 member firms in the UK, as well as institutional investors and service providers.
+Calum Paterson is the Managing Partner of Scottish Equity Partners (SEP), a leading UK private equity and venture capital fund manager.
+SEP specialises in investments in innovative, high-growth companies and has offices in Glasgow, Edinburgh and London.
+Calum co-founded SEP in 2000 and has managed the firm since then.
+He is also the immediate past Chair of the British Private Equity and Venture Capital Association (BVCA), which represents the interests of over 780 members across the UK, and sits on the BVCA Council.

-Calum was educated at Linlithgow Academy and the University of Strathclyde, and trained as a Chartered Accountant with Ernst & Young.
-He is a Fellow of Royal Society of Edinburgh.
+Calum was educated at Linlithgow Academy and has BA and MBA degrees from the University of Strathclyde.
+He was named Strathclyde’s ‘Alumnus of the Year’ in 2017.
+He trained as a Chartered Accountant with Ernst & Young and is a Fellow of Royal Society of Edinburgh.
 He is married to Mandy and they have two children at St Columba's.
-He is a British Judo Association licenced coach, and enjoys hill walking and reading economic history.

 Aileen is married to Iain; they have five children - Douglas, Alastair, Iain, Caitlin and Gavin, all of whom have been at St Columba’s - four of whom have now moved on to further education.